-With spring migration right around the corner, here's a reminder about our Lights Out Northeast Florida initiative in partnership with the Jacksonville Zoo and Gardens, St. Johns County Audubon Society, and our newest partner, Downtown Vision, Inc.
+With spring migration right around the corner, here's a reminder about our Lights Out Northeast Florida initiative in partnership with the Jacksonville Zoo and Gardens, and St. Johns County Audubon Society.

 It is widely known that many of our feathered friends fly south for the winter and north for the summer.
 But did you know that 3.5 billion birds make this twice-per-year journey, and that Northeast Florida is the second-largest migration path for birds on the Atlantic Flyway?

 We commonly see Canada Geese migrating overhead during the day, but many of our favorite songbirds travel at night under the cover of darkness using the moon and stars as their guiding lights.
 However, bright artificial lights on buildings draw birds toward these lights and off their natural migration paths.
 The birds will often aimlessly circle a brightly lit building until they collide with it or collapse from exhaustion.
 By turning out the lights, we can remove a major source of mortality from bird populations already threatened by predators, bad weather, food availability disruptions due to climate change, habitat loss due to development, and more.

 Lights Out Northeast Florida is part of a growing number of Lights Out initiatives across the country to encourage building managers and homeowners to reduce and turn off artificial lighting at night to ensure birds safe passage during their migration.

 Spring migration begins in March and continues through May each year, and fall migration starts in September and runs through early November.
 As the birds are readying for their journey back north this year, it’s time for us to begin preparing to make their journey much safer and uninterrupted.

 If you are a homeowner:

 If you are a building owner or manager: